The UNC

 president may not be assuming a faculty position.
 It may be in the best

-interest of the University and a chancellor for the University to negotiate a
+interest of the University and a chancellor for the

-In these circumstances, the president may, at the president’s discretion,
+University to negotiate a severance agreement with a chancellor.
+In these circumstances, the president may, at

-determine that the circumstances justify providing severance pay in the amount
+the president’s discretion, determine that the circumstances justify providing

-of the chancellor’s full administrative
+severance pay in the amount of the chancellor’s full administrative pay for up

-pay for up to 90 days.
-Non-salary
+to 90 days.
+Non-salary compensation such

-compensation such as a house and an automobile will not be continued during
+as a house and an automobile will not be continued during this period of full

-this period of full compensation, although the president may allow the
+compensation, although the president may allow the chancellor a reasonable

-chancellor a reasonable amount of time to vacate the chancellor’s house.
+amount of time to vacate the chancellor’s house.
 Any agreement that results in a longer period

 of compensation must be approved by the Board of Governors.